Crackling fires, seats you can sink into and plenty of comfort food - this is what a good cosy pub is all about.

 Get here early to grab a coveted fireside sofa spot at this mainstay of Tooting in south London, The Antelope.
 There are eight hand pumps with a rotating selection of regional and locally sourced real ales and the food has a European twist (but they still serve a mean Sunday roast).
-The interior is an eclectic mix of church-pew seating, wood panelling and stained glass windows, all while still attracting a young, trendy crowd.
+The interior is an eclectic mix of church-pew seating, wood-panelling and stained-glass windows, all of which attract a young, trendy crowd.

 The White Horse

-Mix with the "in" crowd at this favourite of the well-to-do Chelsea and Fulham set.
-This cosy pub is the whole package with an always impressive selection of real ales, good food, roaring fires and Chesterfield sofas.
+Mix with the "in" crowd at The White Horse, a favourite of the well-to-do Chelsea and Fulham set.
+This cosy pub is the whole package with an always-impressive selection of real ales, good food, roaring fires and Chesterfield sofas.
 Expect a posh crowd in a pub that has earned the nickname “The Sloaney Pony” over the years.